Gamera

-Gamera is depicted as a giant, fire-breathing, prehistoric turtle monster, mutated by exposure to nuclear weapons.
-In the first film, Gamera is portrayed as aggressive and destructive, though he also saves a child.
-As the films progressed, Gamera took on a more benevolent role, becoming a protector of humanity, and especially children, from extraterrestrial races and other giant monsters.
+Gamera is depicted as a giant, flying, fire-breathing, prehistoric turtle.
+In the series' first film, Gamera is portrayed as an aggressive and destructive monster, though he also saved a child's life.
+As the films progressed, Gamera took on a more benevolent role, becoming a protector of humanity, especially children, nature, and the Earth from extraterrestrial races and other giant monsters.